MiguelSperle/Context-API/README.md

 # Context-API
-In this reposity I'm going to show how to create a context API using typescript.
+In this reposity I'm going to show how to create a context API using typescript, here is example...